 FABRIC: For swimwear – bikini or one piece – the fabric must stretch.
-The most common fabrics have Lycra® or Spandex.
+The most common fabrics have Lycra®/Spandex.
 It is my top, really it is my only, pick for swimwear.
 Lycra holds its color and is resistant to chlorine and the sun.
 Whether it fabric, lining or trims – this is what you want to keep in mind – is it resistant to all those three things?
 Now, if you’re not the type to go in the water, you could get away with it being not chlorine resistant.
-If you choose a Lycra® or a Spandex fabric, it will either be a 2-way or 4-way stretch.
+If you choose a Lycra®/Spandex fabric, it will either be a 2-way or 4-way stretch.
 With a 2-way stretch fabric, the stretch is only going in one direction.
 You’ll be able to get away with this in a bikini, but maybe not a one piece.
 Stay away from anything that has natural fibers – cotton will absorb and hold water, and some become see through when wet too.

 PATTERNS: If you’re using a lingerie pattern to make swimwear, you want to compare the amount of stretch the pattern was drafted for.
 If it’s different by more than 10%, I suggest sizing up or down accordingly.

-USING MADALYNNE’S DIY BIKINI KIT
+USING THE MARIS DIY BIKINI KIT